ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 help from staff on them, and so on.
 Please make use of these resources to understand where your solution was incorrect or incomplete, and resubmit!

-## <a id="help" href="#help">Getting Help</a>

-<h3>Working and getting help in the lab</h3>

-You have <a href="https://sdacs.ucsd.edu/~icc/index.php" target="_blank">computer accounts</a> for the labs in the CSE building.
-Even if you choose to work on your programming assignments on your own computer, you can work in these labs.
-The type of programming assignment you are working on will determine whether you can <a href="#p:open-closed">collaborate with other students</a> in the lab.

-During <a href="#staff">open lab hours</a>, tutors, TAs, and the instructors will be available to help.
-We will work with you to get you un-stuck when you're not sure what to do next on an assignment.
-We will be using the <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> system to manage to queue of requests for help in lab.
-To get in the queue, log into Autograder with your @ucsd.edu email and submit your question as a ticket:

-- Give a meaningful question or problem statement in your ticket.
-- Be prepared!
-When the tutor shows up, you should be ready to reproduce the issue you're having, have a test case that doesn't produce the right output, show them a drawing of the situation you're confused about, etc.

-Expect to have about 5 minutes with a tutor (or TA or instructor): you probably won't have the solution at the end of the conversation, but you should feel un-stuck and ready to try new approaches.

-<a id="pa:piazzahelp"></a>
-<h4>Asking & Answering questions on Piazza</h4>

-Piazza is an online discussion board where we can make announcements and students can ask questions.
-Both we (the course staff) and your classmates can answer your questions.
-There are a few kinds of questions you should ask on Piazza:

-- Private questions about closed programming assignments for clarification
-- Private questions about your grade / account
-- Public questions about open programming assignments
-- Public questions about the content of lecture, discussion, lab, and any readings

-For each assignment, you will find a Frequently Asked Questions post, where we will answer all common questions we receive in office hours and via (private) Piazza posts.
-If you ask a question that's already answered in that post, we'll likely just send you a link to that post.
-That post will be updated as new important questions and answers come in.

-When answering questions, be polite, be clear, and assume the best intentions of the person asking.
-If it turns out you make a mistake or were wrong, admit it with a smile (emoji are great for this 😊), and make sure the correct information is clear.
-Above all, keep in mind that the course is a community whose goal is to foster a positive learning environment for everyone.
-For public discussion, note that answers from your classmates are not official!
-They could be downright wrong or misleading, completely by accident.
-“My classmate said so on Piazza” is not a legitimate justification in most arguments, though they may indeed lead you in helpful directions.

 ## <a id="grading" href="#grading">Grading</a>